andysim/MPIDOpenMMPlugin/docs/source/building.md

 # Dependencies

-The code needs OpenMM version 7.5 or later, which can be installed as follows.
+The code needs OpenMM version 7.6 or later (tested with 7.7), which can be installed as follows.

 ## Installation of Dependencies via Conda